sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## Clearing flexibility

-TO CHECK : this is about offsetting IOUs that have different payment target dates.
+This is about offsetting IOUs that have different payment target dates.
 The higher the flexibility, the larger the difference (in days) of two such IOUs can be.